-INTEGRATED REHABILITATION CENTRE FOR ADDICTS (IRCA)
+INTEGRATED REHABILITATION CENTRE FOR ADDITCS (IRCA), BHUBANESWAR.

 The Daily Activity at IRCA

 The everyday activity of IRCA is summarized below:

-Re-educative sessions for the clients are taken between 11 AM and 12 Noon as per the schedule.
+From 11 AM to 12 Noon is the time for Re-educative sessions as per the schedule.
+Various topics like Addiction as a disease, Initial abstinence phase, Relapse and Recovery, Self Help/Support Group Principles, Whole Person Recovery etc. are discussed in detail while encouraging the patients to participate actively.
 Sometimes re-educative sessions for the family members are also taken, the timing for which is fixed earlier and they are informed well in advance.

-Lunch is served between 1.00 to 2.30 PM and patients take rest from 2.30 to 4.30 PM.
-After that between 4.30 to 5.30 PM patients are engaged in recreational activities such as playing Chess, Ludo, Carom, Cards etc., watching T.V or Listening Music.
-Afternoon tea is served during this period with L.P reading on fixed dates.
-On 3rd Sunday of every month during this period NA Information Session is taken.
+During this time inmates are engaged in recreational activities such as playing Chess, Ludo, Carom, Cards etc., watching T.V. or Listening Music.
+Afternoon tea is served during this period with L.P. reading on fixed dates.
+On 4th Sunday of every month during this period NA Information Session is taken.

 DISTRIBUTION OF PATIENTS’ DATA